Can Hoarding Be Cured?

 Current Treatment For Hoarding Disorder

 Like many mental health issues, there is no immediate “cure” for a hoarding disorder.
-Instead, mental health professionals will seek healthy and consistent ways to aid individuals suffering from a Hoarding Disorder begin to walk a path toward freedom from their hoarding behavior.
+Instead, mental health professionals seek healthy and consistent ways to aid individuals suffering from Hoarding Disorder in walking a path toward freedom from their hoarding behaviuor.

-While mental health professionals have made great strides toward helping those with HD find hope and healing from their behaviors, the process is still in the early stages, and will likely continue to evolve over time.
+While mental health professionals have made great strides toward helping those with HD find hope and healing from their behaviors, the process is still in the early stages and will likely continue to evolve over time.
 Most importantly, the continued attention to HD is allowing for the increase of research and the development of treatment plans for HD.
-As with many mental illnesses, the issues underlying a hoarding disorder will likely remain with an individual for much of their life, and rather than attempt to cure the issue, a trained counselor or therapist will work to help an individual manage their symptoms and behaviors.
+As with many mental illnesses, the issues underlying a hoarding disorder will likely remain with an individual for much of their life.
+Rather than attempting to cure the issue, a trained counselor or therapist will work to help an individual manage their symptoms and behaviors.

 Hoarding Counselling